Refreryo/refreryo-revolution.github.io/docs/changelogs/dinobyte-changelog.md

 Follow the development progress of our DinoByte Discord bot.

-> Please take note, that DinoByte will not be released soon, current and main development is set to Green Dino.
+Please take note, that DinoByte will not be released soon, current and main development is set to Green Dino.

+For more information, please see [DinoByte Project](../projects/dinobyte.md)

+<!--
 ## DinoByte - WIP
-<!--
 <div class="release-card">
   <div class="release-header">
     <span class="release-version">Development Build</span>